-The biggest thing I always want to say when I’m asked about my sobriety is that living alcohol-free life is not the boring-ass disaster that I feared it would be.
+The biggest thing I always want to say when asked about my sobriety is that living alcohol-free is not the boring-ass disaster I feared it would be.
 I was terrified at the prospect of never drinking again!
 Utterly terrified.
 And I know a lot of us drinkers are.

 Shit scared to take the leap into living sober.

-(OMG writing that now makes me sad and happy at the same time.
+(OMG writing that now makes me sad.
 How deluded I was.)

-It takes a big transition to shift from living boozily to living sober.
-It takes quite a bit of work early on to shift your thinking and break ingrained habits.
-You might need to work on other factors in your life that cause you pain (such as current unsatisfactory circumstances or past hurts & grievances), and there may be some shuffling of relationships or activities.
+Yes, it takes a big transition to shift from living boozily to living sober.
+Yes, it takes quite a bit of work early on to shift thinking and break ingrained habits.
+Yes, we need to work on other factors in our lives that cause pain (such as current unsatisfactory circumstances or past hurts & grievances), and yes, there may be some shuffling of relationships or activities.
 But it can be done.
-If you really attack your sobriety head on and focus on all the good things not drinking delivers you … Slowly over time you just start living and not thinking about reaching for a drink constantly.
+If you really attack your sobriety head on and focus on all the good things not drinking delivers you ...
+Slowly over time you just start living and not thinking about reaching for a drink constantly.

 And you start to feel great!
 You no longer suffer terrible hangovers or extreme guilt!
 You feed all the things in your life that are lovely and make you feel good, and you starve all the things that bring you down or make you suffer.